autobrr/autobrr.com/docs/3rd-party-tools/manage-torrents.md

 - `mover` (change category: useful for hybrid setups with nvme/hdd)
 - `orphaned` (find files not assosciated with any torrent)

+To run the commands periodically (that do not run in daemon mode natively) we recommend a cronjob on Linux/Mac or the Task Scheduler on Windows.

 ## qbit_manage